Skip to main content

 Parameters

-• seconds: number - Number of seconds to wait before executing the function
+• delay_in_seconds: number - The delay before calling the callback function

-• fn: function - The function to execute after the delay
+• callback: function - The function to execute after the delay

 Description